prashantgpt91/prashantgpt91.github.io/_posts/2017-04-09-soundcloud-update.md

 ---
 layout:     post
-title:      Audio Recordings | 1
+title:      Play music &#35;1
 date:       2017-04-09 06:30:45
 summary:
-tags: music
+tags: play
 comments: true
 ---
-For me, It rolled out very tough, when it comes to sing with or without karaoke.
+For me, It rolled out very tough, when it comes to singing with or without karaoke.
 I tried a mix of both in these three beautiful songs.

 My first experience of singing with a recording?
 Out of key, out of time...Still, here are they.
 <!--break-->